Paradoxismyalt/codeberry-color-clock-project/README.md

 # codeberry-color-clock-project
-If you wanna watch the seconds in color.
+If you wanna watch the passage of time in colour.